What is ADHD

 Prenatal damage to the brain can also lead to ADHD.
 This can be caused by smoking, drinking alcohol, or taking certain drugs during pregnancy.

-ADHD is a common childhood brain function disorder that can cause struggles with focus, impulsivity, and hyperactivity.
+ADHD is a common childhood brain function disorder that can cause focus, impulsivity, and hyperactivity struggles.
 While many ADHD medications are available to help manage ADHD symptoms, some parents prefer to explore natural dietary supplements.
 These nutritional supplements can help improve symptoms of ADHD, and they are all natural remedies that are safe for children to take.
 This article will explore some of the most popular natural supplements for ADHD in children and what the science says about their effectiveness.

-14 Natural Supplements for ADHD in Kids That Parents Need to Know About
+14 ADHD Natural Supplements That Parents Need to Know About

 A new study has found that magnesium may be a safe and effective treatment for children with ADHD.
 Researchers say that magnesium can help improve symptoms of ADHD by affecting the brain’s neurotransmitters.
-Magnesium is also thought to have anti-inflammatory properties, which may be beneficial for children with ADHD.
+Magnesium is also thought to have anti-inflammatory properties, which may benefit children with ADHD.

 The recommended dosage of magnesium for children with ADHD is 150mg -300 mg per day.